jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Name: name

-The alternative name in the alternative directory.
+The alternative name in `/etc/alternatives/`.

     Link: link